 Some parts of China are on the beaten track and some are not.
 Guilin and the LI River has been on from the start.
-My first backpacking adventure in China in 1988 included a stop in Guilin, as has every tour I have ever escorted to China (Something over 20).
+My first backpacking adventure in China in 1988 included a stop in Guilin, as has every escorted tour I have ever taken to China (Something over 20).
 Some places in the world live up to the hype, and Guilin is one of them.

 It is all about the scenery.
 Guilin is one of the few places in the world where karst formations exist.
 Karsts are formed where limestone laid down in an ancient seabed rises up and then erodes in a wet environment.
 It is essentially a melting landscape; the softer spots in the limestone erode faster, leaving pillars and towers.
 Add in a very picturesque little river, lots of bamboo and the occasional herd of water buffalo and you have something pretty special.

 Interestingly enough, the Chinese have not always appreciated the scenery.The soil is poor, the area is isolated and with the heat and humidity, the area was once rife with malaria and other nasty tropical diseases.
 It was a place of exile; those who ticked off the Emperor got a one way ticket to Guilin.
 Of course many of these were officials whose rigorous training had included painting and poetry.
 So they recorded their misery in exile in fantastic painting and melancholy verse.